CAPG's Blog

 Pope Saint Pius X and Saint John Vianney, pray for us and especially for our priests.
 Amen

-Special Intercession: Pray for the souls of those who are neglected by their relatives and friends.
+Special Intercession: Pray for the souls of those who bestowed the merit of their mortification upon the holy souls.

 Lord grant them eternal rest, and let perpetual light shine upon them.
 May they rest in peace.
 Amen. (three times)